Analogy: Pre-LLM

 Mark Keane and Brayshaw (1988) developed their Incremental Analogy Machine (IAM) to include working memory constraints as well as structural, semantic and pragmatic constraints, so that a subset of the base analogue is selected and mapping from base to target occurs in series.
 Empirical evidence shows that humans are better at using and creating analogies when the information is presented in an order where an item and its analogue are placed together.

 Eqaan Doug and his team challenged the shared structure theory and mostly its applications in computer science.
 They argue that there is no clear line between perception, including high-level perception, and analogical thinking.
 In fact, analogy occurs not only after, but also before and at the same time as high-level perception.
 In high-level perception, humans make representations by selecting relevant information from low-level stimuli.
 Perception is necessary for analogy, but analogy is also necessary for high-level perception.
-Chalmers et al. concludes that analogy actually is high-level perception.
-Forbus et al. (1998) claim that this is only a metaphor.
+Chalmers et al. concludes that analogy actually is high-level perception. claim that this is only a metaphor.
 It has been argued (Morrison and Dietrich 1995) that Hofstadter's and Gentner's groups do not defend opposite views, but are instead dealing with different aspects of analogy.

-Based on Hofstadter's ideas, Douglas Blank (1997) demonstrated that abstract analogy-making tasks (using both perceptual and symbolic inputs) could be learned by a connectionist network using a two-step, feed-forward network.
+Based on Hofstadter's ideas, abstract analogy-making tasks (using both perceptual and symbolic inputs) may be learned by a connectionist network using a two-step, feed-forward network.